tazama-lf/docs/Product/Archive/Data-Models.md

 # Data Models

-Data Models in Tazama system are stored in the code and not in the Database/Datastore.
+Data Models in Tazama platform are stored in the code and not in the Database/Datastore.
 Datastore simply provides data storage, and efficient CRUD functionalities.
 In other words, ArangoDB provides the ability to create/add records, update records, query/read records and delete records.

 How the Data object is design is not stored in ArangoDB but rather the code base.
 Example: ISO20022 Quote or ISO20022 Transfer data model is stored in the code.
 This data design pattern is called ORM (Object-Relationship-Mapping).